Charging penalties: company officer's liability to pay a penalty: notifying the officer about their liability to pay

 with a covering memo explaining that they must pursue the company officer for the debt.
 You should include in your memo details of whether the company officer or officers continue to be involved with the company and any information known about the company officers ability to pay and details, or their assets.
 The Head of Duty (HOD) reference for cases processed through NPPS should also be quoted in the memo.

 The person you must send this information to in DM depends on the HOD.
 This will be the Single Point of Contact (SPOC) for the relevant HOD, see DM Contacts page.
+For example, for direct taxes under employer compliance, officers should use PAYE SPOC, mailbox (DM Debt Mgmt).

 You or a colleague may be dealing with penalties that cover more than one head of duty.
 Under these circumstances you will need to inform each of the SPOCs you are referring information to of the other penalties you are charging and make them aware of all the relevant references.